front-end-intermediate/session-12/readme.md

 ## Asynchronous Data

-We will continue with the project from last class.
+We will continue with the project from [last class](https://github.com/front-end-intermediate/session-11#adding-react) before moving forward with the below.

 Add a script for the api.